Santa Fe BAG is currently hosting four different challenges. Please click on the links below to go to each one:

 Mail Art | Anything Goes! | Round Robin Art Journals | Artist Trading Cards

-Each month you will create a 4×6 postcard (using cardstock) that focuses on one color.
+Each month you will create a 4×6 postcard (using cardstock) that focuses on shapes and/or patterns.

 Then email Linda Zwick (lindazwick55@yahoo.com) with your address before the third Saturday of the month.
 She will email you the name and address of your recipient the next week.